wp-plugins/kama-clic-counter/readme.txt

 In Order to upgrade to version 3.0 or higher you need update content shortcodes from [download=<url>] to [download url=<url>].
 Do this with that simple sql query, for it do once this PHP code: <?php global $wpdb; $wpdb->query("UPDATE $wpdb->posts SET post_content=REPLACE(post_content, '[download=', '[download url=')"); ?>

 == Changelog ==

+= 3.2.3.3 =
+added: jQuery links become hidden.
+All jQuery affected links have #kcc anchor and onclick attr with countclick url
+fixed: error with parse_url part.
+If url had "=" it was exploded...

 = 3.2.3.2 =
 fixed: didn't correctly redirected to url with " " character